esallychang/modified_DGE_workshop/lessons/01b_DGE_setup_and_overview.md

 [4] "countsFromAbundance"
 ```

 We will be using the `txi` object as is, for input into DESeq2 but will save it until the next lesson. **For now let's take a look at the count matrix.** You will notice that there are decimal values, so let's round to the nearest whole number and convert it into a dataframe.
-We wil save it to a variable called `data` that we can play with.
+We will save it to a variable called `data` that we can play with.

 ``` r
 # Look at the counts